bigzaqui/notes/java_effective_java_2nd_edition.md

    * Give names to the constructor(s)
    * multiple constructors without having to declare multiple constructors with the same arguments but in different order (super hack)
    * allows to implement the flightway pattern (avoid constructing repeated objects), for example when using casting.
-   * allows you to return subtypes of the class, hiding the constructor and allowing you to play with the
+   * allows you to return subtypes of the class, hiding the constructor and allowing you to play with what the factory returns.
    * Take into consideration, a class declared with no accessible constructor cannot be subtyped, forcing you to use composition [(item 16)](#item16)

 * **Item 2**: use builders, they simulate named optional parameters, makes a class with multiple variables easier to write, and to read.